style-transfer-lfk/video-streaming-upload-android/README.md

 # video-streaming
-App for downloading/uploading video stream
+App for sendig a video stream through rtmp by using JavaCV (ffmpeg)